Vicu Bulmaga

-Vicu Bulmaga (born 5 July 2003) is a Moldovan professional footballer who plays as a defender for Isloch Minsk Raion.
+Vicu Bulmaga (born 5 July 2003) is a Moldovan professional footballer who plays as a defender for Belarusian Premier League club Isloch Minsk Raion and the Moldova national U21 team.

 Club career

 Bulmaga started his career in his native Moldova with Dacia Buiucani before a move to Czech side Teplice in 2021.
 He started well for the club's 'B' team, scoring a number of goals.
 He marked his second appearance in the Czech First League with an own goal in a 2–0 loss to Pardubice.